Go back to Blogs

 Many of the apps offer location-sharing features as well, which can be exceptionally comforting when your children aren’t with you, so you still know where they are, and some of the apps are free from annoying advertising messages.
 Not all apps are free from charge, but if the features meet your needs, it may be worth the cost.

 Life360 is a subscription-based app that advertises itself as a place just for your family.
 It includes features like location sharing and smart notifications, so you know when a member of your family arrives or leaves frequented places.
-You can even get alerts is a family member’s phone battery is running low.
+You can even get alerts if a family member’s phone battery is running low.

 If you have a new driver in the house, Life360

 offers a crash detection feature that detects collisions over 25 miles per hour.
 According to the app, an agent calls the driver or passenger when a crash is detected.
 If no one answers the phone, an ambulance is dispatched, and the agent also calls your emergency contacts.
-The app costs $7.99 a month.

 However, there are downfalls to apps like this, as well.
 Because these apps make a substantial amount of their revenue by allowing advertisers to use their data, some people may have concerns with privacy and surveillance.